-What we very rarely realize is that when we feel bad, it is our thinking that keeps us feeling bad.
-We never just have a bad feeling on its own, but rather as soon as we start to feel any sort of emotional pain a whole web of conscious and semi-conscious thinking springs up all around that perpetuates and entrenches the rottenness of it all.
-We do not generally have any insight into the way in which we are making things worse for ourselves – in fact quite the opposite is true because we actually believe that the thinking is helping us.
+What we very rarely realize is that when we feel bad, it is our thinking that keeps us feeling bad, despite the fact that the reason for our thinking is to try to help ourselves extricate ourselves from the pain.
+We think because we’re ‘problem solving’, because we’re ‘looking for solutions’, because we’re ‘looking for a way out’.
+We never just have a bad feeling on its own therefore (which is the helpful thing) but rather as soon as we start to feel any sort of emotional pain a whole web of conscious and semi-conscious thinking springs up all around that perpetuates and entrenches the rottenness of it all.
+We do not generally have any insight into the way in which we are making things worse for ourselves – in fact quite the opposite is true because as we have just said we believe that the thinking is helping us.

 In practice the original bad feeling and the mass of thinking that surrounds it is all very murky and cloudy and confused.
 What makes it particularly hard for us to see what is going on as we spin the web of thoughts that envelops us is the curious relationship we have with our thoughts – it is if our thoughts are so close to us that we can’t actually see them for what they are.
 We produce these thoughts all the time just like a spider secretes the thread that goes to make up its web, or just like a snail secretes the mucus that makes up its ‘trail’ – wherever the snail goes it brings along its trail of slime, and wherever we go, there too go our sticky thoughts.
 We secrete thoughts constantly, but the very instant we think them the thoughts ‘trap’ us without us ever realizing what is happening.
 The reason that our thoughts ‘trap’ us is simply because they dramatically influence the way we see the world, without us realizing that they are influencing us.